 Have you ever visited Tableau to find more information about their products?
-You may have heard of Tableau Creator, Explorer, and Viewer; however, those are not actual Tableau products, but rather, role-based licenses that give you different products and capabilities on the platform.
-In order to have the right combination of Tableau’s offerings for you and your organization, it is important to understand the functionalities and limitations of each.
+You may have heard of Tableau Creator, Explorer, and Viewer; however, those are not actual products, but rather, role-based licenses.
+They give you different products and capabilities on the platform.
+To have the right combination of Tableau’s offerings for you and your organization, it is important to understand the functionalities and limitations of each.

 Confused?
 Don’t worry!
 We at Onware Business Solutions are tech geeks – in other words, we love technology.
-However, we will never purchase new or existing technologies without first learning about it and fully understanding our needs and requirements, and we would never recommend or push you to do the same.
+However, we never purchase new or existing technologies without first learning about it and fully understanding our needs and requirements.
+Therefore, we would never recommend or push you to do the same!
 We believe Tableau is a great investment to see and understand your data; therefore, we want to help explain each Tableau product to help you make the right decision.

 Self-Service Analytics through Tableau Desktop’s drag and drop actions

-Tableau Desktop is used to create or author content for visual analytics and data exploration.
-In addition to allowing you to build connections to multiple data sources, Tableau Desktop implements visual analytics by letting users analyze data through drag and drop actions.
-Desktop enables you to explore the data and come up with new, visual, ways to answer important business questions.
+Tableau Desktop allows for authoring of content for visual analytics and data exploration.
+Perform visual analytics with multiple data sources, using drag and drop actions.
+Tableau Desktop enables you to explore the data and come up with new, visual, ways to answer important business questions.
 Furthermore, Desktop provides the capability to create interactive dashboards for guided analytics and stories.
-Desktop can export workbooks to be read using Tableau Reader (see below), or it can publish workbooks, dashboards and data sources to a server or online environment so the rest of the organization can leverage what your work.
-Tableau Desktop is installed locally on a Windows or Mac computer.
+It can also publish to a server or online environment so the rest of the organization can leverage your work.
+This application requires Windows or a Mac computer.

 Tableau Server and Online

 Share and collaborate with your organization with Tableau Server and Tableau Online by hosting workbooks, data sources, prep flows, and data extracts published through Tableau Prep or Desktop.
-Dashboards and workbooks can be connected to live data connections as well as data extracts which can be scheduled to refresh as often as every 15 mins.
-Tableau Server and Online include productivity and efficiency improvements by allowing you to subscribe to a workbook or dashboard.
-This means Tableau can send automated emails with your data and a link to the workbook or dashboard right into your inbox at a scheduled time.
-Furthermore, Tableau Server and Online can send you data alerts when a condition is met – like, when your revenue reaches new record highs.
+Live connections can bring real-time data to Dashboards and workbooks.
+Otherwise, data extracts can be scheduled to refresh as often as every 15 mins.
+Furthermore, these products include productivity and efficiency improvements by allowing you to subscribe to a workbook or dashboard.
+Meaning Tableau can send automated and scheduled emails with your data and a link to your dashboard.
+Furthermore, Tableau Server/Online can send data alerts when conditions are met – like, when revenue reaches new record highs.

 Author inside your browser in Tableau Server or Tableau Online